Mxthxrx/22ug2-0178/README.md

 * **Docker Compose** (v2.x or later) – Comes bundled with modern Docker Desktop installations
 * **Git** (optional, for cloning the repository)

-This application runs entirely inside Docker containers; no Node.js, React, or MySQL installations are needed on your host machine.

 ---

 ## **Application Description**